QuentinRa/blog.quentinra.dev/info/java/beginner/inheritance.md

 [Go back](..)

-Unless a class is declared final ``final class Name``, you can inherit of a class, but **only one** class.
+Unless a class is declared final ``final class Name``, you can inherit a class, but **only one** class.
 By default, a class is inheriting of ``Object``.
-We are using the syntax ``extends ClassName`` to inherit of a class.
+We are using the syntax ``extends ClassName`` to inherit a class.

-We will call the parent class : ancestor class or superclass.
+We will call the parent class: ancestor class or superclass.
 And the children classes: subclasses.

 Some notes